mongifox/Data-Structures/README.md

 # Data-Structures
-Data Structures and Algorithms in Java
+The Implementation of the Data Structures and Algorithms in Java